daniakalomiris/dental-clinic-database/README.md

-# COMP 353 - Dental Clinic Database
+# COMP 353 - Databases

 Dental Clinic Database is an interface that manages a network of clinics.